JMRI: Logix Documentation

 The Logix Table

 A Logix is defined via the Logix Table that can be accessed by selecting Logix Table in the Tools menu.
 The Logix Table lists all currently defined Logix by their System Name and User Name.
 The table also shows whether a Logix is "Enabled".
 The last column of the table provides an easy way to edit a Logix and its Conditionals.
-Clicking the Select choice box for a Logix, will drop down a menu with three choices; Edit, Copy and Delete.
+Clicking the Select choice box for a Logix, will drop down a menu with four choices; Edit, Browse, Copy and Delete.
 Each choice will bring up a pane for the corresponding operation.

 Logix Table controls